-Mathieu Kleyebe Abonnenc, Alia Farid, Ines Di Folco with Caroline Curdy, Laura Huertas Millán, Naeem Mohaiemen and Samari Chakma, Asunción Molinos Gordos, Serapis Maritime with Florian Goldmann, and Atelier NL
+Artists: Mathieu Kleyebe Abonnenc, Alia Farid, Inès Di Folco Jemni with Caroline Curdy, Laura Huertas Millán, Naeem Mohaiemen and Samari Chakma, Asunción Molinos Gordos, Serapis Maritime with Florian Goldmann, Atelier NL

 General opening hours